In these uncertain times, the Tacoma area is finding hope in CityU alumnus, Kwabi Amoah-Forson, also known as the...READ MORE

-After retiring from a 21-year career in the U.S. Army, City University of Seattle alumnus and current student John Neibert began looking for a way to help other veterans when an executive order signed by President Obama opened a door for him to become a mental health counselor.
+After retiring from a 21-year career in the U.S. Army, City University of Seattle alumnus and current student John Neibert began looking for a way to help other veterans when an executive order signed by President Obama opened a door for him to become a peer counselor.

 “I’ve always been interested in psychology and sociology,” John said.
 “When the VA [opened positions for] certified peer counselors, I got one of the first ones under President Obama.
 The more I studied it and the more I did it, the more it came naturally.”